World of Sport (British TV programme): Demise

-After a 20-year run, the programme ended on 28 September 1985 because of a change in emphasis at ITV Sport; racing coverage had switched to Channel 4, wrestling as a programme continued but it was transmitted at 12:30 rather than teatime, which proved terminal for the programme which had a primarily working-class audience.
-Greg Dyke, who was in charge of the scheduling, felt that sports such as wrestling and darts were "too working class".
-Football coverage also continued with previous On the Ball hosts Ian St. John and Jimmy Greaves and a results service also aired during the football season.
+By the mid-1980s, ITV Sport felt that it should be focussing on live sporting action of a specific sporting event rather than a mix of highlights and horse racing, and so after a 20-year run, the programme ended on 28 September 1985.

 Theme tune and opening

 World of Sport had a theme tune and opening credits which featured the ITV Sport logo and the programme name as trailing banners from white Piper Super Cub light aircraft.
-Before this there was another intro with a clay pigeon shooter which shot a clay pigeon with the then ITV Sport S logo which when hit would zoom in ITV Presents The long running theme "World of Sport March", used between 1968 and 1983, was composed by Don Harper; a re-recorded version of the tune was introduced in the early 1980s accompanied by a new title sequence opening with a view of the Earth eclipsing the sun.
+Before this there was another intro with a clay pigeon shooter which shot a clay pigeon with the then ITV Sport "S" logo which when hit would zoom in ITV Presents The long running theme "World of Sport March", used between 1968 and 1983, was composed by Don Harper; a re-recorded version of the tune was introduced in the early 1980s accompanied by a new title sequence opening with a view of the Earth eclipsing the sun.

 The advent of computer-generated imagery saw a new opening title sequence appear in 1983 together with a more contemporary theme tune composed by Jeff Wayne, this lasted until the series ended in 1985.

 Wayne also composed a new theme tune for the opening and closing credits to the Results Service during its period as a standalone programme between 1985 and 1992.
 Previously a simple, ten-second musical and visual sting had been used to introduce the Results Service during the World of Sport programme itself.